Working with the CI

 uv pip sync requirements.txt

-You can then source the virtual enviroment each time you wish to use it:
+Using uv you can source the virtual environment each time you wish to use it:

 source .venv/bin/activate

-If you infrequently use Python scripts, or want to use them in a oneshot command:
+If you infrequently use Python scripts, or want to use them in a oneshot command, you can skip activating the virtual environment entirely:

 uv run $COMMAND